Flash-X/Milhoja/docs/DevGuide/code_generation.rst

 """""""""""""
 Tile-metadata is a dictionary containing metadata for each tile.
 The items in tile-metadata consist of a key, a specifier that may be referenced by items in the various array sections, and the value is an obtainable value from the Tile class.
 The list of obtainable values is a set of keywords contained in the data packet generator code.
+The tile-metadata items are used for various items in the data array sections (`tile-in`, `tile-in-out`, `tile-out`, `tile-scratch`).
+For example, lower and upper bounds for array indices are calculated using the information contained in this section.

 Example: